dwkim78/upsilon/README.md

 ### Logger

-If you want to write log either to console or to a disk, use the UPSILoN Logger class as:
+If you want to write log messages either to console or to a disk, you can use the UPSILoN Logger class as:

 ```python
 logger = upsilon.Logger().getLogger()